ErwanLT/adventofcode/aoc-2020/src/main/java/aoc/day02/README.md

-# aoc.Day 2 : Password Philosophy
+# Day 2 : Password Philosophy
 ## Part 1
 Your flight departs in a few days from the coastal airport; the easiest way down to the coast from here is via toboggan.